Hudson (Aliens)

 Private First Class William L. Hudson is a fictional character in the 1986 science fiction film Aliens, played by actor Bill Paxton.
 Hudson is a member of the United States Colonial Marines deployed to the planet LV-426 to investigate the loss of communication with a terraforming colony, only to discover that the colony has been overcome with Xenomorphs.
 The character has become a fan favourite in the Alien franchise, and has been noted as one of Bill Paxton's most iconic and notable roles.
-The character's quote "Game over man!" has been referenced numerous times in popular culture, and the character has been paid tribute to following Paxton's death in 2017.
+The character's quote "Game over, man!" has been referenced numerous times in popular culture, and the character has been paid tribute to following Paxton's death in 2017.

 Fictional character biography

 In Aliens Private First Class William Hudson (PFC W. L. Hudson A08/TQ1.0.41776E3) is a member of the United States Colonial Marines deployed on the Sulaco to LV-426 to investigate loss of contact with a terraforming colony.
 He is armed with an M41A pulse rifle and demonstrates skill with electronics by hacking a lock with a pocket computer and locating the lost colonists by targeting their locator beacons.

 Though initially a braggart, Hudson's confidence turns to panic when most of his fellow marines are killed by Aliens during the mission.
-After the team's dropship is destroyed, he exclaims "That's it, man!
+After the team's dropship is destroyed, he exclaims, "That's it, man!
 Game over, man!
 Game over!
 What the fuck are we gonna do now?
 What are we gonna do?"
 Hudson does eventually achieve some redemption after being scolded by Ripley.
-He regains his composure, and finds the courage contribute to defending the team from the aliens.
+He regains his composure, and finds the courage to contribute to defending the team from the aliens.

 Hudson is later dragged through a floor grating by the Aliens and disappears.
-The atmosphere processor on LV-426 explodes later in the film, wiping out the Aliens and the rest of the colony and leaving Hudson presumed dead along with the rest of the marines.
+The atmosphere processor on LV-426 explodes later in the film, wiping out the Aliens and the rest of the colony and leaving Hudson presumed dead along with the rest of the Marines.
 Only the characters Ripley, Newt, Bishop, and Corporal Hicks escape the planetoid alive.